 - perform A/B testing

-After discussing prototypes, wireframes and mockups individually, let’s see how they’re connected.
+After discussing the difference between mockup vs prototype vs wireframe, let’s see how they’re connected.

 All three stages ― creating a wireframe, prototype and mockup ― should find a place in your design process.
 Don’t underestimate the importance of every prototype, wireframe, and mockup, since they’re your foundation to build on.